jsatk/dotfiles/README.md

 # Jesse's dotfiles.

 This is how I do computers.
 If you want to do computers like me this is the repository for you.
+It assumes an OS X environment.
+If you run Linux or windows then this repo may not be for you.

 It's important to note that I use Fish Shell.
 If this scares you that's okay.
 But you shouldn't be scared.